E-Invoicing in New Zealand

 GOpus® eInvoice

-Our GOpus® eInvoice The solution can be integrated into SAP ERP and SAP S/4HANA and supports the creation of outgoing e-invoices in all international country formats.
-In this way, all your invoice contents can be created and sent between different international invoice issuers and recipients directly from your SAP system and all invoice documents can be archived in comprehensive monitoring.
-Integration into the SAP modules SD, FI, IS-H, IS-U and SAP Service Invoicing is possible.
-Further integrations are available on request.
+Our GOpus® eInvoice The solution integrates with SAP ERP and SAP S/4HANA and supports the creation of outgoing e-invoices in all international country formats.
+This allows you to create and send all your invoice content between different international invoice issuers and recipients directly from your SAP system, and to archive all invoice documents with comprehensive monitoring.
+Integration with the SAP modules SD, FI, MM, RE/FX, IS-H, IS-U, and SAP Service Billing is possible.
+Further integrations are available upon request.

 Do you have further questions about our solution or would you like to gain more detailed information about the e-invoicing regulations in New Zealand?